neschenbaum/academic-kickstart/content/authors/admin/_index.md

   url: "www.fgn.unisg.ch"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a postdoc at the University of St. Gallen and visiting scholar at the Düsseldorf Institute for Competition Economics.
 I do research in industrial organization and the economics of digitization, focusing in particular on the principles and functioning of dynamic pricing and related competition policy concerns.
+I am also interested in algorithmic pricing and the implications of automated decision making for market conduct and competition policy, as well as black market online platforms.
 I am currently on a four-year research grant obtained via the SNSF research project "Pricing in a Digital World".

 # Social/Academic Networking